rust-lang/rust/doc/tutorial-macros.md

 # Introduction

-Functions are the programmer's primary tool of abstraction, but there are cases in which they are insufficient, because the programmer wants to abstract over concepts not represented as values.
-Consider the following
-example:
+Functions are the primary tool that programmers can use to build abstractions.
+Sometimes, though, programmers want to abstract over compile-time, syntactic structures rather than runtime values.
+For example, the following two code fragments both pattern-match on their input and return early in one case, doing nothing otherwise:

 ~~~~
 # enum t { special_a(uint), special_b(uint) };